riban-bw/vzeditor/README.md

 Library points to these files so deleting or moving files may break library.

 MIDI ports are not dynamically updated.
 Adding a port will not show in the list whilst VZEditor is running and removing a port may crash VZEditor (issue #2).

+# Testing

+Unit tests are currently under development.
+It is an aspiration to have automated testing and continuous integration of test results.
+Manual test cases are [here](https://riban.app.testcollab.com/index.php/#/new/project/4).